ltw-webdev-4/curriculum/making-a-new-pattern.md

       Feel free to mix them with the `font-size` classes to make different sizes of buttons.
     after: |
+      **Make sure the description isn’t directly copied from above—use your own descriptions to describe your own buttons.**

       Once we’re happy with the description we can build the buttons pattern into our library…

   - title: "Generate in Patternbot"